oddbird/oddsite/content/herman/index.rst

 and system guidelines, with code patterns, components, and rendered visual examples -- all driven by Sass and CSS.
-By automating as much of the documentation as possible, we can help ensure that everything stays up to date for long-term maintainability.
+By automating as much of the documentation as possible, you can help ensure that everything stays up to date for long-term maintainability.

 Help improve communication across stakeholders,